We aim to support computing education for secondary and pre-university students in Malaysia by organizing:

 Road to IOI

-The selection process for the IOI involves several stages, starting from the Malaysian Computing Competition, which is open to all Malaysian students.
+The selection process for the IOI involves several stages, starting from the Malaysian Computing Challenge, which is open to all Malaysian students.
 The best performers are then invited to undergo a series of selection tests and camps, through which the final four students are selected to represent Malaysia at the annual International Olympiad in Informatics.

 Malaysia has sent delegation teams since 2012.
 View the Malaysian team results here.